distantreading/distantreading.github.io/README.md

 ## Distant Reading Papers

-You can add files here in Markdown, TEI, or PDF
+You can add files here in TEI, Markdown, or PDF

+TEI files will be rendered using [CETEIcean](https://github.com/TEIC/CETEIcean).

+PDF files will be rendered?

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content you supply.

-TEI files will be rendered using CETEICEAN.

-PDF files will be rendered?

 ### Markdown